ruthvendc/spark-airflow-etl-pipeline/README.md

 The project ingests raw CSV data, validates and transforms it using **PySpark**, writes optimized **Parquet** datasets, and orchestrates the entire workflow using **Apache Airflow**.

-All data used is **synthetic or public** — no proprietary or employer-related data.
+All data used was synthetically generated using python Fake — no proprietary or employer-related data.
+All tools used were installed locally on personal computing environment.

 ---